 Shell Defense: Shell Defense is like an alternative to the Dodge action with different use cases.
-Dodge gives advantage on DEX saving throws, while Shell Defense give advantage on STR and CON saving throws.
+Dodge gives advantage on DEX saving throws, while Shell Defense gives +4 to your AC and advantage on STR and CON saving throws.
 If playing a caster, it is far easier to maintain concentration using Shell Defense because of the CON saving throw advantage.
 Additionally, Shell Defense remains active until you emerge from the shell (as a bonus action), freeing your action up for your next turn.
 The biggest issue with this trait is that it makes you go prone, giving all melee attacks against you advantage, thereby drastically increasing the odds of a critical hit.

 Survival Instinct: Free skill proficiencies are always nice to have, and Survival pairs well with the WIS boost that tortles get.

 - BR: Basic Rules